codingphun/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 Each of the following sections provide an implementation overview and detailed, step-by-step instructions.
 The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or if you want to explore the services yourself without following a walkthrough.

-### Create a new Amazon Conect instance
+### Create a new Amazon Connect instance
-Go to the [Amazon Connect Console](https://console.aws.amazon.com/connect/home?region=us-east-1) to create a new virtual contact center instance in the us-east-1 (Virgina) region.
+Go to the [Amazon Connect Console](https://console.aws.amazon.com/connect/home?region=us-east-1) to create a new virtual contact center instance in the us-east-1 (N. Virginia) region.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>